A Musical Odyssey in the Mediterranean

 Begins with included breakfast at the hotel.
 After check out, join an excursion to the Acropolis, where we explore the stunning architectural marvel of the Parthenon, built in the 5th-century b.c. as a temple to the city’s protector, the goddess Athena.
 Tour the Acropolis Museum, an award winning collection of artifacts from excavations of the Acropolis, housed in a modern state-of-the-art building specially designed for the purpose.
 In the afternoon, transfer to the pier in Piraeus to embark Le Bougainville.

 Our call in Taormina begins with a tour of the Greek theater – offering dramatic views of Mt.
 Etna and of the Bay of Naxos – and time to amble among Taormina’s quaint streets and gardens.
 The highlight of our visit, however, will be a private concert at Taormina’s medieval Cathedral, featuring a selection of Sicilianos from composers including Bach and Fauré.

 After breakfast aboard, disembark Le Bougainville and transfer to the airport in Rome.

 You will be staying in one of Athens' centrally located, premiere hotels - Grande Bretagne, King George or Royal Olympic.

 - All accommodations, meals, and excursion described above

-- Transfers and luggage handling from the Athens airport to the hotel and from hotel to the ship
+- Transfers and luggage handling from the Athens airport to the hotel and from hotel to the ship on the program dates

 - Gratuities to guides and drivers on included excursions